 The San Diego County Regional Airport Authority awarded the Swinerton/Watry Design, Inc. team a project to realize their vision for a new “front door” to Terminal 2.
 The resulting Parking Plaza will not only provide extremely convenient parking, but also a unique quintessential San Diegan experience by providing areas on the top level to enjoy the amazing harbor and downtown views.
 The plaza will provide a high end experience for both departing and returning passengers including multiple public art components and a camera based Parking Guidance System that will direct incoming patrons to an open space and help them find their car upon return.
 In addition, graphics and wayfinding featuring San Diegan themes will be incorporated along with a cascading express ramp that will minimize travel time between floors.
 Cutting edge, smart technology will also be leveraged to reserve spaces in advance either online or with a mobile app, which will reduce circulation and idling times.

-After the project was awarded, the team set out to select a cost effective structural system, to design a foundation system for the site's challenging soils and to develop strong relationships with the project's multitude of stakeholders.
+After the project was awarded, the team set out to select and design a cost effective structural system for the site's challenging soils and to develop strong relationships with the project's multitude of stakeholders.
 The first step was to validate the extensive programming document that the Authority had compiled.
 This was accomplished by meeting with each stakeholder on a regular basis over the course of three months.
 The meetings were scheduled to coincide with the progression of the conceptual design and often occurred several times a week.
 The collaborative process allowed for the design to be streamlined while maintaining the greatest value for the Airport.
 Follow up meetings were conducted with each stakeholder to present the design and receive confirmation that the needs and interests of each stakeholder had been successfully addressed.
 The mutual respect and trust formed with the stakeholders during this time has greatly contributed to keeping the project on schedule and budget.

 During the Validation Phase, it was discovered that an underground AT&T line ran along the edge of the proposed Parking Plaza structure.
 Since moving the line would impact the project both from a financial and a schedule perspective, the design build team and the Authority collaborated to evaluate alternatives and concluded that modifying the edge of the Parking Plaza’s design away from the AT&T line was the best alternative.
 This solution not only represented a significant cost savings, but also lead to a functional redesign that is more efficient.